bobomobo1/TSP-Solver-python/README.md

 * Those interactions are what creates a self-organizing system which forms the results

 Unique possibilities arise due to the techniques property of forming organized results, while not having a controller.
 It is a group of simple individuals, that become intelligent as a group.
 Also, even if a subgroup of individuals fail, the likelyhood of still getting results are still high.

+Swarm intelligence has some notable algorithms:
+* Ant colony optimization - find best path when moving through routes, record strong positions to simulate pheromones that other ants will migrate to
+* Particle swarm optimization - particles move through space, keeping track of its location, the particles best value is stored (fitness value), the best amongst the particles is also stored.
+Particles change velocity each iteration to head to the best fitness locations.

+### Applications
+The applications of swarm intelligence include:
+* Cargo routing
+* Production scheduling
+* Crowd simulation
+* Clustering

+The future of self-driving will use swarm intelligence.
+Imagine the cars as the individuals.
+Seeing traffic and interacting with the environment.
+This can be shared to other cars creating one big group of traffic data that can be utilized to improve every ones driving.